The Old Town of Quedlinburg in the Harz Mountains, Germany

 14 preserved Churches and chapels

-The city of Quedlinburg has fourteen preserved churches and chapels, and some are within the historic centre, such as Collegiate Church St. Servatii Quedlinburg, Marktkirche St. Benediktii, and St. Nikolai Church.
-We did not see so many churches and chapels when strolling through the town.
-But when we enjoyed the rooftop view from the Quedlinburg castle garden, we believed the statistics because of the many church spires.
+The city of Quedlinburg boasts fourteen well-preserved churches and chapels, with some located within the historic centre, including Collegiate Church St. Servatii Quedlinburg, Marktkirche St. Benediktii, and St. Nikolai Church.
+While wandering through the town, we might not have seen all fourteen churches and chapels, but the panoramic view from the Quedlinburg castle garden displayed the abundance of church spires, highlighting the city’s rich ecclesiastical heritage.

 Travel tips for the old town of Quedlinburg in the Harz Mountains